nyukhalov/CarND-LaneLines-P1/writeup.md

 Another potential improvement could be to use color selection for all known lane line colors such as yellow and white.
-It would help to reduce amount of false lines coming from dirt and differences in asphalt colors.
+It would help to reduce amount of false lines coming from dirt and differences in asphalt colors (mostly dark colors).